Eddie Rosario Player Props: Braves vs. Nationals

 - Rosario has 12 doubles, two triples, eight home runs and seven walks while hitting .258.

-- Looking at the 55 games he has played this year, he's hit a long ball in seven of them (12.7%), and in 4% of his trips to the plate.
+- He has homered in seven games this year (12.7%), leaving the park in 4% of his chances at the plate.

-- Rosario has picked up an RBI in 29.1% of his games this season, with more than one RBI in 10.9% of his games.
-He has also plated three or more runs in three contests.
+- Rosario has picked up an RBI in 29.1% of his games this season, with two or more RBI in 10.9% of his games.
+He has also produced three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.